amorfc/amorfc/README.md

 # 💫 About Me:
-🔭 I’m currently working on new mobile application which provides lessons organizer for Sports Clubs<br>🌱 I’m currently learning Flutter, Rust & Micro-services Architecture<br>💬 Ask me about React, React Native <br>🎤 As a singer would like to share my song https://open.spotify.com/track/4VJT271OmckzRdYdiDZxWz?si=ba541536671e482f
+🔭 I’m currently working on new mobile application which provides lessons organizer for Sports Clubs<br>🌱 I’m currently learning Flutter, Rust & Micro-services Architecture<br>💬 Ask me about React, React Native and mobile app development <br>🎤 As a singer would like to share my song https://open.spotify.com/track/4VJT271OmckzRdYdiDZxWz?si=ba541536671e482f

 ## 🌐 Socials: